PurpleMB/purplemb.github.io/_posts/2025-03-19-shadow-falls.markdown

 </p>

 <p>
-It is lucky, then, that I was tasked with assembling a basic ray tracer at roughly the same time that Shadow Falls was being developed.
+It is lucky, then, that I was tasked with assembling a basic ray tracer at roughly the same time that <span class="book-title">Shadow Falls</span> was being developed.
 While I considered multiple different ways to evaluate the collective shadow cast by a group of objects, including converting the shadowed surface to a texture to be evaluated per-pixel or even using shape recognition, they all seemed prone to one error or another.
 Instead, I figured why not just leverage a concept I was already experimenting with: casting rays.
 </p>

 <ul class="img-row">